dazuma/toys/toys/docs/guide.md

 Now if you pass `--shout --no-shout`, then the value of the `:shout` option will be `false`, i.e. the last value set on the command line.
-This is because a flag *sets* its option value, replacing any previous value.
+This is because a flag *sets* its option value, replacing any previously set value.
 You may change this behavior by providing a **handler**.

 A handler is a proc that governs what a flag does to its option value.
 It takes two arguments, the new value given, and the previously set value (which might